foundational-networks/PEEL/Omnet_Sims/README.md

 ./configure WITH_QTENV=no WITH_OSG=no WITH_OSGEARTH=no
 ```

-In case, the configure command printed out that "omnetpp-5.6.2/bin" is not added to your path, close and re-open your terminal and run the configure command again.
+In case the configure command printed out that "omnetpp-5.6.2/bin" is not added to your path, close and re-open your terminal and run the configure command again.
 If you are not using GUI, reboot your system using ```sudo reboot```.
 Make sure you get the **"Your PATH contains /opt/omnetpp-5.6.2/bin.
 Good!"** message in the configuration process before moving forward.

 ```
 make